-POLICY 29.9.1: Residential densities for land within the New Community future land use category may be permitted up to a maximum of 1 du/2.5 2.0 acres.
-In no case shall the unit county in the New Community future land use category in North Olga exceed 1,630 2,078 dwelling units [As proposed via this amendment].
+POLICY 29.9.1: Residential densities for land within the New Community future land use category may be permitted up to a maximum of 1 du/2.5 1.9 acres.
+In no case shall the unit count in the New Community future land use category in North Olga exceed 1,630 2,078 dwelling units.
+[As proposed via this amendment].

-The proposed petition would amend this policy to allow for up to 1 du/2 acres and allow for no more than 2,078 dwelling units.
+The proposed petition would amend this policy to allow for up to 2,078 dwelling units.
 As an off-set, the total number of hotel rooms would be decreased from 600 rooms to 250 rooms.
 The applicant is also proposing to increase the onsite preservation areas from 2,079 acres to 2,613 acres, reducing the overall developable area within Babcock Ranch.

 POLICY 29.9.2.
 Non-residential intensities for lands within the New Community future land use category will be limited to a maximum permitted Floor Area Ratio (FAR) of 0.15.
 The FAR will be based upon the gross acreages dedicated to non-residential uses within the overall planned development boundary, including all uplands, wetlands, open space, rights-of-way, recreation areas, and/or lake.
-In no case shall the total commercial square footage in the New Community future land use category in North Olga exceed 1,170,000 square feet in addition to 600 hotel rooms.
+In no case shall the total commercial square footage in the New Community future land use category in North Olga exceed 1,170,000 square feet in addition to 600 250 hotel rooms.